Introduction

 Rake Pot

-When a casino or poker room arranges cash games or tournaments, they often take a cut from every pot as compensation for hosting the event.
+When a casino or poker room arranges cash games or tournaments, it often takes a cut from every pot as compensation for hosting the event.
 This fee is known as the rake.
-The remaining chips after the rake deduction form the rake pot, which is the portion of the pot available for players to win.
-Rake pots help cover the expenses of running the game and generating revenue for the house.
+After the rake deduction, the remaining chips form the rake pot, the portion available for players to win.
+Rake pots help cover the game's expenses and generate revenue for the house.

-- As the hand unfolds in a casino cash game, participants contribute chips to the pot.
+- Participants contribute chips to the pot as the hand unfolds in a casino cash game.

-- The casino deducts a small percentage, usually around 5%, from the completed hand as rake.
+- The casino deducts a small percentage, usually around 5%, from the completed hand as ra ake.

 - The remaining chips form the rake pot that players can contend for once the rake has been removed.